Search and explore various Linux commands.

 The ps command displays a snapshot of currently running processes.
 Specifically, the 'ps -ef' option combination is essential for process monitoring and troubleshooting as it outputs detailed information about all system processes in a standard format.

-renice: Change Process Priority
+renice: Change Priority of Running Processes

 w: View logged-in users and their activity